Hydrodynamics with triangular point group: Kinetic theory

-The right hand side of these equations effectively divides out by the typical scale that we should have expected: dividing out by $\tau^{\,}_{\mathrm{ee}}$ effectively removes $\mathsf{W}^{-1}$, and the resulting denominator in each fraction corresponds heuristically to the expected susceptibilities of the stress tensor or current operators (we did not use the exact susceptibilities as that would trivially make certain constants equal to one).
-In each case, we find the constants on the left hand side obey, e.g., $0\leq \tilde{\eta}\leq1$.
+The right hand side of these equations effectively normalizes each quantity by the typical scale that one expects for these hydrodynamic coefficients: Dividing by $\tau^{\,}_{\mathrm{ee}}$ effectively removes $\mathsf{W}^{-1}$, and the resulting denominator in each fraction corresponds heuristically to the expected susceptibilities of the stress tensor or current operators (we did not use the exact susceptibilities as that would trivially make certain constants equal to one).
+In each case, we find the constants on the LHS obey, e.g., $0\leq \tilde{\eta}\leq1$.
 When $\tilde {\etarot} \ll 1$, it signifies that the Fermi surface is too close to circular \cite{CalebPolygon,marvin21}; when $\tilde\zeta\ll 1$, it signifies that the Fermi surface is too simple and there are not $U_0^+$ modes that can distort the Fermi surface without modifying the density; when $\tilde\sigma^{\mathrm{inc}}\ll 1$, it again signifies the Fermi surface is too close to circular (when it will obtain approximate Galilean invariance \cite{lucasdassarma}).
 And most importantly, when $\tilde\alpha \ll 1$, it signifies that while $\dsix$ symmetry is \emph{exact}, the inversion-breaking is (in some sense) weak, and it will be challenging to see the new hydrodynamic coefficients of the $\dsix$-invariant fluid.

 We now report the results of our calculations and give a sense of the relative scale of $\alpha$ in a material with a $\dsix$-invariant Fermi surface, compared to the viscosities and incoherent conductivity.
 The corresponding Fermi surfaces are plotted in Fig.~\ref{fig:ABAFS}, and the hydrodynamic coefficients are reported in Table~\ref{tab:ABAcoeffs}.
 We observe that $\alpha$ is generally somewhat smaller than other coefficients, but it is not smaller by multiple orders of magnitude.
 Thus, it is possible that the effect may be visible in a realistic electron liquid with $\dsix$ symmetry.